Vittorio De Sica: Cinema

 De Sica's 1946 drama Sciuscià won the Academy Awards for Best Foreign Language Film in 1947.
 Despite the film's critical success, it failed in the Italian box office because the public craved easier films and mostly went to comedies.
 It was also heavily criticized by the Ministry of Justice and the Department of Correction.
 This alienation by the Italian authorities made it difficult for De Sica to finance his subsequent projects.
 To produce Bicycle Thieves, De Sica had to invest own money and rely on the support of several Italian businessmen.
 The film brought De Sica his second Oscar as well as multiple other awards and accolades, however, again the success in Italian box office was tepid.
 The relationship with the government remained bad, after the release of Umberto D. prime minister Giulio Andreotti sent De Sica a letter accusing him of 'rendering bad service for the country'.

 In 1951, De Sica co-authored (with Alberto Sordi) and played in Mamma Mia, What an Impression!
 In 1952, he played along Gina Lollobrigida in In Olden Days and then again in 1953 in the comedy Bread, Love and Dreams.
 De Sica's character, Marshal Antonio Carotenuto, immediately became the public's favourite.
 The film was an enormous success, it was nominated for Academy Awards and won the Silver Bear at Berlinale.
 It was followed with three sequels: Bread, Love and Jealousy (1954), Scandal in Sorrento (1955), and Bread, Love and Andalusia (1958).

 In 1961, he starred in The Two Marshals alongside Totò.

 His 1963 film Ieri, oggi, domani (Yesterday, Today and Tomorrow) and his 1970 film Il giardino dei Finzi-Contini both won Academy Awards for Best Foreign Language film.

-In 1974 he acted in Paul Morrisseys comedy horror film Blood for Dracula starring Joe Dallesandro and Udo Kier also including Roman Polanski.
+In 1974 he acted in Paul Morrissey's comedy horror film Blood for Dracula starring Joe Dallesandro and Udo Kier also including Roman Polanski.
 De Sica wrote his own lines on the set.